IchimokuAI/IchimokuAI/README.md

 ## 📈 **Roadmap**

 ### **Phase 1:**
-- Core integration with Twitter API for mention detection.
+- Core integration with DexScreeners, Twitter, and blockchain explorers.
-- Basic NLP models for simple response generation.
+- Basic market tracking and transaction scanning.

 ### **Phase 2:**
-- Advanced NLP capabilities for context-aware and sentiment-based replies.
+- Enhanced AI models for sentiment and transactional behavior analysis.
-- Optimization of the bridging system for faster processing.
+- Optimization of the analytics engine for faster processing.

 ### **Phase 3:**
-- Multi-platform support for interaction on other social media platforms.
+- Multi-platform support with advanced asset tracking and predictive analysis.
-- Adaptive learning models to refine responses based on historical data.
+- Adaptive learning models to improve predictions and recommendations.

 ---

 ## 🤝 **Contributions**
-We welcome contributions from AI enthusiasts, developers, and social media strategists.
-Refer to the `CONTRIBUTING.md` file for detailed guidelines on how to contribute.
+We welcome developers, data analysts, and blockchain enthusiasts to contribute to EudoxAI.
+Refer to the `CONTRIBUTING.md` file for detailed contribution guidelines.

 ---

 ## ⚖️ **License**
 This project is licensed under the MIT License.
-For details, refer to the `LICENSE` file included in the repository.
+For detailed terms, refer to the `LICENSE` file included in the repository.

 ---

 ## 📧 **Contact**
-For inquiries or support, please reach out via Twitter at **[@ExodusAI](https://twitter.com/ExodusAI)** or submit an issue on GitHub.
+For inquiries or support, reach out via Twitter at **[@EudoxAI](https://twitter.com/EudoxAI)** or submit an issue on GitHub.

 ---

-**ExodusAI — Revolutionizing Conversations Through AI.**
+**EudoxAI — Revolutionizing Blockchain Intelligence Through AI.**